African nation threatens Apple with legal action over alleged "blood minerals" in its gadgets

 "The DRC is sitting on a near monopoly of the critical ingredients of the green revolution," Amsterdam added.
 "The DRC president was reelected recently and the issue of getting the minerals right is one of the key planks he is going to pursue."

-Amsterdam said that while Apple is not the only major tech company suspected of using unethically sourced minerals in its hardware, the lawsuit singled the U.S. tech giant out because it "prides itself on principle and morality — and they might have the courage to do what is right.
+Amsterdam said that while Apple is not the only major tech company suspected of using unethically sourced minerals in its hardware, they singled out the U.S. tech giant because it "prides itself on principle and morality — and they might have the courage to do what is right.
 This is not just an issue of lawsuit, but sovereignty."

 "We have listed very precise questions to Apple, and then we will look at various judicial options in the U.S. and France," another lawyer on the team, Paris-based William Bourdon, told CBS News about the next steps.